waterbycounty

 What's happening with rivers in Shelby County right now?

-Shelby County's primary USGS streamgage on the BIG BLUE RIVER is currently reading 503 cubic feet per second — 100% of the long-term mean of 504.55 cfs.
+Shelby County's primary USGS streamgage on the BIG BLUE RIVER has a pipeline snapshot of 503 cubic feet per second — 100% of the long-term mean of 504.55 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Shelby County water compare to the Indiana average?